Injury and Illness Prevention Program (IIPP)

 • Reviewing and adhering to all safety information provided by EH&S and their supervisors.

-• Reviewing ergonomics information.
+• Reviewing ergonomics education information.

 • Reporting all unsafe conditions, practices, or equipment to their supervisor or EH&S as soon as possible.
 All employees are encouraged to report safety concerns to their direct supervisor and/or EH&S.